thehackersplaybook/waka/README.md

 ## Overview

-**Waka** is an API service designed to detect AI-generated text with exceptional precision and speed.
+**Waka** is an API service designed to detect AI-generated text using Gen AI models by Open AI and Anthropic.
 Whether you're verifying content authenticity, combating misinformation, or simply curious about the origins of text, Waka provides a reliable and efficient solution for distinguishing between human-written and AI-generated content.

 ---

 ## Features

-- ✨ **High Accuracy**: Waka employs state-of-the-art Gen AI models from OpenAI and Anthropic to differentiate AI-generated text from human-authored content.
+- ✨ **Scoring & Reasoning**: Waka generates a 'ai geneated score' and a natural language reason to justify the score.
+This design decision was taken in favour of our XAI (Explainable AI) initiatives.
 - ⏳ **Fast Responses**: Optimized for low-latency detection, making it suitable for real-time applications.
+The bottleneck is the LLM, so you can switch to more lightweight models like GPT 4o Mini for quicker responses.
 - 🛠️ **Scalable**: Supports high-volume requests, perfect for enterprise-level integrations.
+Since you use your own key, this depends on your LLM Provider Plan.
 - ⚙️ **Customizable Thresholds**: Tailor detection sensitivity to your specific use case.
+(WIP)
 - 🌍 **Multi-Language Support**: Works with text in multiple languages to ensure wide applicability.
+Most LLMs include training data written in languages other than English, so this feature comes out of the box.
 - 🔧 **Developer-Friendly**: Intuitive API with comprehensive documentation and easy-to-use endpoints.
+There's a Postman Collection provided below.
+In future, we plan to add a detailed documentation and setup page to make life easier for adopters.

 ---